Menu Main body content

 We continue to serve war amputees and seriously disabled veterans by acting as a navigator to help them access their benefits and services, sharing our expertise on all aspects of amputation, advocating for amputees and effecting legislative change.

-To Register As a War Amputee
+To Enrol as a War Amputee

-Please complete the registration form.
+Please complete the enrolment form.

 Online | Download PDF